-One of the most exciting events in a company's history is the opening of a new distribution center or the expansion of an existing facility.
-The design and layout of a new distribution center or facility expansion is crucial to establishing the most efficient use of space at the lowest possible operating cost.
-These projects involve significant capital investment, risk and coordination and integration of suppliers and technologies.
+One of the most exciting events in a company's history is the opening of a new distribution center or expanding an existing facility.
+The design and layout of a new distribution center or facility expansion are crucial to establishing the most efficient use of space at the lowest possible operating cost.
+These projects involve significant capital investment, risk and coordination, and integration of suppliers and technologies.
 For these reasons, many firms turn to KOM International's experience in distribution center design and implementation.

 KOM International has the proven experience of designing dozens of new distribution centers and facility expansions each year.
 Only KOM has the unbiased ability to compare alternative layouts and processes, materials handling systems and technologies to design a facility that is tailored to your specific business and customer needs.
 This is why many of today's largest and most complex distribution centers throughout North America have been designed and implemented by KOM International.